DECLARE-Project/palladio-headless/README.md

 Run Palladio headless (i.e. without Eclipse) and integrate it into your application.
 The project currently features:

 - Running the Palladio LQNS solver for a `PcmInstance`
-- Building `PcmInstances` on the fly ith a fluewnt builder API.
+- Building `PcmInstances` on the fly with a fluent builder API.

 > **Attention:** This project is a work in progress and as such, the API is unstable and may change anytime.
 For recent changes refer to the change log.